bradosia/BookFiler-Module-HTTP/README.md

 Boost::Beast does simple HTTP header parsing of each field with name/value pairs. <BR>
 Boost::Beast does not do cookie parsing, Forms/File Uploads, or User Agent parsing. <BR>
-Unfortunately, there is not a mysql connector that can accompany this list.
-The official MySQL connector does not compile on mingw.

 # Table of Contents